farhattyagi8-del/Tic-Tac-Game/README.md

                    # Tic-Tac-Toe  Game

-                        A responsive and interactive Tic-Tac-Toe game developed using HTML,CSS, javascript, nodejs, and mongoDB with responsive UI and real-time game functionality.
+                  A responsive and interactive  full-stack Tic-Tac-Toe game developed using HTML,CSS, javascript, nodejs, and mongoDB.
+                  The application deleviers smooth gameplay, responsive user experience and backend/database integration for scalable game management.

+    🚀